PhoenixTales/wiki.gothicarchive.org/misc/monsters.md

 ## Polar shark
 - `Sharks (...) whose skin was so brilliantly blue that it even faded the color of the sea in that bright sunshine.`
 - `bright blue fins`

+## Stonestrangler
+- probably later renamed `minecrawler`
+- `they are five meters long and look like giant cockroaches` (_Sleeper's Ban_)
+- `SNAP! - a large, hooked gripping arm rattles towards you, claws at your back and pulls you into a tube like this, faster than you can say "stonestrangler"` (_Sleeper's Ban_)
+- `we thought a stonestrangler had already feasted on you and laid its eggs in your flesh.` (_Sleeper's Ban_)